How to Choose the Best Antarctica Cruise & What You Can Expect

 As a side note, keep in mind that activities like kayaking, camping, and snowshoeing are not always included in the price of cruises and tend to be limited in number.
 They can also be canceled due to weather at any time.

-Summer is the only time ships are allowed to travel to Antarctica, because in winter the ocean around it freezes, making the land mass 100 times bigger.
+Summer is the only time ships are allowed to travel to Antarctica because in winter, the ocean around it freezes.
+This makes the land mass 100 times bigger!
 That packed ice can easily crush ships to pieces, making it a dangerous journey.
 On top of this, Antarctica experiences polar night during the winter months, which means a ship would have to cross in complete darkness for days on end.
-Which in turn, makes the Drake Passage that much more dangerous.
+This makes the Drake Passage that much more dangerous.

 It’s not until October or November that the packed ice finally starts to break up.
 Around this time, cruise ships can resume their expeditions out to Antarctica, even though some sea ice still remains.

-I traveled to Antarctica with Viva Expeditions who are experts in polar travel.
-A full-service tour and travel company.
-They work with a variety of ships in Antarctica and can get you booked on the best ship for you.
+I traveled to Antarctica with Viva Expeditions—the indisputed experts in polar travel.
+A full-service tour and travel company, they work with a variety of ships in Antarctica and can get you booked on the best ship for you.

-If you book with Viva, you can save 5% by using my code VIPALICE!
+If you book with Viva, you can save 5% by using my exclusive code VIPALICE!

 You Might Also Like these articles